mlanin/laravel-setup-wizard/README.md

 ## Configuration

 All defaults are stored in `setup.php` config file.
-You can publish it in your app's configs folder using artisan command:
+You can publish it in your app's `config` folder using artisan command:

 ```bash
 $ php artisan vendor:publish